What Other Kids Are Reading

 - After being born, the baby gets a serious brain infection.

-- Any time in life, a serious head injury can hurt the brain and cause intellectual disabilities.
+- A serious head injury can hurt the brain and cause intellectual disabilities at any point during life.
 Some of these disabilities are temporary and others can be permanent.
 (That's why it's important to wear your bike helmet and always wear a seatbelt in the car!)

 Doctors figure out that someone has an intellectual disability by testing how well the person thinks and solves problems.
 If a problem is spotted, doctors and other professionals can work with the family to decide what type of help is needed.